 - Follow the path around the far end of the lake, crossing two outflows.
-Go straight across a car park onto a paved path through a small garden area, finally joining the Wandle Trail.
+Go straight across a car park onto a paved path through a small garden area, now on the Wandle Trail.

-- Do not follow a Wandle Trail signpost pointing along Butter Hill to the right of the pub (this is for a short cut bypassing Carshalton); instead go past the front of the pub and a convenience store, then turn right into Westcroft Road.
+- Do not follow a Wandle Trail signpost pointing along Butter Hill to the right of the pub (this is for a short cut bypassing Carshalton); instead veer left past the front of the pub and a convenience store, then turn right into Westcroft Road.

 - At the end of this cul-de-sac turn right towards Westcroft Leisure Centre.
 In front of the building turn left across a wooden footbridge into Grove Park.

 The Grove and its ornamental garden were acquired by the local council in 1924 and the park opened to the public a few years later.